How to feed your tree?

 Natorp’s tree nursery grows 30,000 trees each year.
 Our experts share their tips on feeding for the best growth.

-When should you feed your trees?
+When should you feed?

-For planting new trees, use a root stimulant such as Bonide’s Plant Starter or Espoma’s Bio-tone.
-Both are a light and easy feed for new trees and help promote early strong root development.
+For new trees, use a root stimulant such as Bonide’s Plant Starter or Espoma’s Bio-tone.
+Both are light and easy feed for new trees and help promote early strong root development.
 Plant Starter is mixed with water and poured at the base of the tree.
 Bio-tone is added to the soil when backfilling around the tree.

-Trees planted 1-2 years
+Planted 1-2 years

-Trees planted 3 or more years
+Planted 3 or more years

 Fertilizing your lawn regularly with a lawn food helps to feed your existing trees.